kraigb/vs-product-guide/src/pages/Cross-Platform Server/netcore.md

 ![NuGet packages](_assets/netcore-2.png)

-For the BCL layer, we’ll have a 1-to-1 relationship between assemblies and NuGet packages, where the NuGet package has the same name as the assembly.
+For the BCL layer, we have a 1-to-1 relationship between assemblies and NuGet packages, where the NuGet package has the same name as the assembly.
 For example, immutable collections which was delivered in a NuGet package called Microsoft.Bcl.Immutable is now in a package called System.Collections.Immutable.

 In addition, .NET Core uses semantic versioning for our assembly versioning.
 The version number of the NuGet package aligns with the assembly version.
 The alignment of naming and versioning between assemblies and packages help tremendously with discovery.
 There is no longer a mystery which NuGet packages contains System.Foo, Version=1.2.3.0 – it’s provided by the System.Foo package in version 1.2.3.